projetos-Alisson/Manageable-Catalog/README.md

 # Manageable-Catalog

-Project in development of a product catalog
+Project of a product catalog using Node.js, MySQL, Handlebars and CSS.

 <img src="imagens/imagem catalogo.png">